Optimizer

 Cascades

-One can register a heuristics rule by calling RuleWrapper::new_cascades(Arc::new(rule).
+.
 It adds the rule wrapper into the optimizer's rules queue in cascades mode.

-Rules registered as cascades mode are the rules that depend on cost models to figure out which one is better, for example, select * from t1 join t2 on t1.a = t2.a can be transformed to select * from t2 join t1 on t1.a = t2.a.
-Rules registered as cascades modes can return multiple expressions once matched.
+Rules registered as cascades mode are the rules that depend on cost models to figure out which one is better, for example, select * from t1 join t2 on t1.a = t2.a

 Cost Model

-Developers can plug their own cost models into optd.
-The cost must be represented as a vector of f64s, where the first element in the vector is the weighted cost.
+s, where the first element in the vector is the weighted cost.
 The optimizer will use weighted cost internally for cost comparison and select the winner for a group.

-The cost model interface can be found in optd-core/src/cost.rs, and the core of the cost model is the cost computation process implemented in CostModel::compute_cost.
+, and the core of the cost model is the cost computation process implemented in CostModel::compute_cost

-pub trait CostModel<T: RelNodeTyp>: 'static + Send + Sync {
+#![allow(unused)] fn main() { pub trait CostModel<T: RelNodeTyp>: 'static + Send + Sync { fn compute_cost( &self, node: &T, data: &Option<Value>, children: &[Cost], context: RelNodeContext, ) -> Cost; } }

-compute_cost takes the cost of the children, the current plan node information, and some contexts of the current node.
+takes the cost of the children, the current plan node information, and some contexts of the current node.
 The context will be useful for adaptive optimization, and it contains the group ID and the expression ID of the current plan node, so that the adaptive cost model can use runtime information from the last run to compute the cost.

 The optd Datafusion cost model stores 4 elements in the cost vector: weighted cost, row count, compute cost and I/O cost.
 The cost of the plan nodes and the SQL expressions can all be computed solely based on these information.

 Contrary to other optimizer frameworks like Calcite, optd does not choose to implement the cost model as part of the plan node member functions.
-In optd, developers write all cost computation things in one file, so that testing and debugging the cost model all happens in one file (or in one impl).
+In optd, developers write all cost computation things in one file, so that testing and debugging the cost model all happens in one file (or in one impl

 Properties

-In optd, properties are defined by implementing the PropertyBuilder trait in optd-core/src/property.rs.
+.
 Properties will be automatically inferred when plan nodes are added to the memo table.
 When initializing an optimizer instance, developers will need to provide a vector of properties the optimizer will need to compute throughout the optimization process.

 Define a Property

 Currently, optd only supports logical properties.
 It cannot optimize a query plan with required physical properties for now.
-An example of property definition is the Datafusion representation's plan node schema, as in optd-datafusion-repr/src/properties/schema.rs.
+An example of property definition is the Datafusion representation's plan node schema, as in optd-datafusion-repr/src/properties/schema.rs

-The schema property builder implements the derive function, which takes the plan node type, plan node data, and the children properties, in order to infer the property of the current plan node.
-The schema property is stored as a vector of data types in Schema structure.
-In optd, property will be type-erased and stored as Box<dyn Any> along with each RelNode group in the memo table.
-On the developer side, it does not need to handle all the type-erasing things and will work with typed APIs.
+function, which takes the plan node type, plan node data, and the children properties, in order to infer the property of the current plan node.
+The schema property is stored as a vector of data types in Schema

 Use a Property